LeapAppServices/LAS-Demo-Marketing-Android/README.md

 #### Customize PushReceiver

-If you are not satisfied with the default PushReceiver, you can customize it to replace the default one by inheriting LASPushBroadcastReceiver.
+If you are not satisfied with the default PushReceiver, you can customize it to replace the default one by inheriting LeapCloudPushBroadcastReceiver.

 AndroidManifest.xml